 And a couple of ways you can get started

-This article may contain affiliate links, which means I may earn thank-you money for referring you to a relevant business if you purchase through my link.
-I only share affiliate links of offers I’m proud to associate with my business and reputation.
+This article may contain affiliate links, which means I may commission for referring you to a relevant business if you purchase through links on this page.
+I only share affiliate offers I’m proud to associate with my business and reputation.

 Having an audience – people that know you and want to hear what you have to say or sell – is crucial for any business.
 You can have the best product in the world, but if nobody knows about you, you won’t make any sales.